opentelekomcloud-docs/elastic-cloud-server/umn/source/permissions_management/creating_a_user_and_granting_ecs_permissions.rst

 Use `IAM <https://docs.otc.t-systems.com/usermanual/iam/iam_01_0026.html>`__ to implement fine-grained permissions control over your ECSs.
 With IAM, you can:

--  Create IAM users for employees based on your enterprise's organizational structure.
+-  Create IAM users for personnel based on your enterprise's organizational structure.
 Each IAM user will have their own security credentials for accessing ECS resources.
 -  Grant only the permissions required for users to perform a specific task.
 -  Delegate access to other accounts or cloud services for efficient O&M.